francoislaurent/escale/doc/usage.rst

 through the relay repository together with a limited index file that lists the content of the archive.

 The archive is compressed (and encrypted if encryption is on) once the total size of the pending files reaches the value defined by the ``maxpagesize`` configuration parameter, or no more files are to be sent.

+Note that compression makes the actual uploaded data smaller than the ``maxpagesize`` value.
+One may increase this latter value at the risk of an update exceeding the maximum size.
+Note that some relay services may not explicitly reject an oversized files and replace the expected data file by a zero-byte file instead.
+This may happen again and again until the upload content results in a small-enough file.

 See also the `protocol <protocol.html>`_ section.